 Is Employer-Provided Life Insurance Enough Protection?

-Life insurance is often a policy that is hard to discuss with people.
+It’s hard to discuss life insurance with people.
 No one wants to think about, much less talk about, life after death.
 But it’s important to be proactive and put the future ahead of your emotions.
-It may also seem great that your employer is offering life insurance through a group plan, but what happens when you no longer work there or retire?
-You won’t have those benefits and your dependents are left with financial burden.
+It may also seem great that your employer is offering life insurance through a group plan, but what happens when you no longer work there?
+You won’t have those benefits and your dependents may be left behind with a financial burden.
 Employer-provided life insurance has it’s perks, but individual plans can be more beneficial.

 A new survey from LIMRA states that 108 million Americans have life insurance through their employer while 102 million Americans have an individual plan.
 That is the first-time group coverage has been more popular than individual plans.
 This could largely be due to the fact that most people are uneducated about individual plans and what they can offer.
 Employer-provided life insurance isn’t necessarily enough.

 If you’re young and just graduated from college with no dependents, life insurance is still an option for you.
 What happens if you pass unexpectedly?
-Your loans now become another distress on your family.
+Your loans become your family’s, adding to their stress.
 Life insurance policies are generally much cheaper when you’re younger, so all more of a reason to try to grab a policy.

 • Lock in a cheaper rate for a longer time period.